10up/wp-local-docker/readme.md

 Instead of running a command like `wp plugin install` you instead run `dcwp plugin install` from anywhere inside the `<my-project-name>` directory, and it runs the command inside of the php container.

+There is also a script in the `/bin` directory that will allow you to execute WP CLI from the project directory directly: `./bin/wp plugin install`.

 ## SSH Access

 You can easily access the WordPress/PHP container with `docker-compose exec`.
 Here's a simple alias to add to your `~/.bash_profile`: